efegorkemumit/sql_injection/README.md

 # Udemy Course Project Repository

-Welcome to the GitHub repository for the projects covered in the "Title of Your Udemy Course" on Udemy.
+Welcome to the GitHub repository for the projects covered in the  on Udemy.

 ## Udemy Course Details

-For in-depth details, lectures, and enrollment in the course, visit
+For in-depth details, lectures, and enrollment in the course, visit [Udemy Course Link](#).

 ## Project Previews